Waterworld video games: Game Boy

 The Game Boy version is a side-scrolling platform game, released in PAL regions in 1995.
 As with the SNES version, this too was planned to be released in North America in December, receiving a short preview in Nintendo Power.

 The player controls the Mariner, where levels take place both underwater and on land.
 The Mariner can run, crawl, jump, and swing across stage elements, as well as use a gun to defeat enemies.
 Additionally, there are isometric sections where he must sail on his trimaran, avoiding mines and shooting at Smokers.

 Genesis

 A Sega Genesis port of the Super NES version was also produced by Ocean.
-Planned for release in Europe in fall 1995, it was never distributed.
-A complete version of the game was eventually leaked on the internet.
+The game never received a retail release, instead only being available through the Sega Channel subscription service for a few months beginning in March 1996.
+The Sega Channel ROM was later recovered by the Video Game History Foundation in 2025, as part of their efforts to archive Sega Channel games and information.